nidkil/vuetify-with-storybook/README.md

 }))
 ```

-### addon-viewport
+### Viewport Addon

-The Viewport addon allows stories to be displayed in different sizes and layouts in Storybook.
+The Viewport Addon allows stories to be displayed in different sizes and layouts in Storybook.
 This helps build responsive components inside of Storybook.
 Vuetify has a 12 point grid system.
 Built using flex-box, the grid is used to layout an application's content.
 It contains 5 types of media breakpoints that are used for targeting specific screen sizes and orientations.
 These media types can be added to the viewports of the Viewport addon to simplify testing how Vuetify components respond to different media breakpoints.

  Add the following to the `./config/storybook/config.js` file: